 In addition to being a great source of protein, whey is also easy to digest and absorb.
 This is why whey protein is fast becoming the go-to protein supplement for older people who want to slow down sarcopenia.
 A whey supplement taken each day contributes to growing and maintaining muscle mass.

 Protein is a safe and natural part of your diet

 So the next question has to be if you want to get the benefit of protein in your diet – how much is enough?
 The amount of protein we need to eat every day, changes during a lifetime and varies with health-status and lifestyle, it ranges from 0.8g/kg body weight to 2.0 g/kg bodyweight per day for adults4 with an even distribution of intake throughout the day.
 Over the past few years, there have been many stories in the media about very high protein diets and whether you can have too much protein.
-The vast majority of these so-called protein myths have now been scientifically debunked and for people, with no underlying kidney disease, no specific cautions should be taken with regard to protein content in their diets.
-For example, one myth stated that if you ingest very high amounts of protein you can damage your bones.
+A common myth is that a high-protein diet can damage the kidneys.
+This has been thoroughly scientifically examined, and a meta-analysis from The Journal of Nutrition found no differences in kidney-function between healthy adults (with no underlying kidney-disease) who consume high- and low-protein diets5.
+Another myth states that very high amounts of protein you can damage your bones.
 This has been laid to rest by a study carried out by the National Osteoporosis Foundation (Arlington, VA) that showed no negative effects of high protein intake on bone structure – and even evidence to suggest it was beneficial2

 Time to get your sneakers on!